odoo/documentation/content/developer/tutorials/getting_started/04_basicmodel.rst

 .. exercise:: Define the real estate properties model.

-    Based on example given in the CRM module, create the appropriate files and folder for the ``estate_property`` table.
+    Based on the example given in the CRM module, create the appropriate files and folder for the ``estate_property`` table.

     When the files are created, add a minimum definition for the